-WINE STYLE | The Chianti DOCG Consorzio described wine as ‘ruby red colour, which tends towards garnet with aging.
-It has a harmonious, dry, sapid, slightly tannic flavor, with an intense, vinous aroma, as well as hints of violet.’
+Wine style: The Chianti DOCG Consorzio describes the wine as ‘ruby red colour, which tends towards garnet with aging.
+It has a harmonious, dry, sapid, slightly tannic flavour, with an intense, vinous aroma, as well as hints of violet.’

 Bill Nesto MW & Frances Di Savino, Chianti Classico, the Search for Tuscany’s Noblest Wine, (University of California Press, 2016).

 Burton Anderson, Vino – The Wines and Winemakers of Italy (London, 1982), p.329.